Joy-Anna Duggar Engaged To Boyfriend Of Less Than One Year

 — Charleen Bakken (@Charleen8812) March 5, 2017

 And what a conservative church it is.
 In fact, the Duggar church has received a ton of media attention since the family first forayed into the public eye with their show 17 Kids and Counting back in 2008.
 Marriages are generally entered into at a young age, lots of children soon follow.
 And dating (i.e. courtships) are about as well-chaperoned and scripted as possible.
-Like all members of their faith, Joy-Anna Duggar and her new fiance were allowed only very restricted physical contact as part of the courting process.
+Like all members of their faith, Joy-Anna Duggar and her new fiancé were allowed only very restricted physical contact as part of the courting process.
 Think: nothing more than “side hugs.”
 It was only after Joy-Anna Duggar and Austin became officially engaged that they were allowed to do so much as hold hands.

 A progression of their physical intimacy that has reportedly left Joy-Anna absolutely thrilled.